-I have finished a solid draft of a new book tentatively called People Who Live Inside Us: a memoir of flight.
-You might call this a resurrection of a particular kind of joyfulness and courage in a particular time and place.
+I have finished a solid draft of a new book tentatively called The Desert Dreams of Flying to the Moon.
+You might call this a resurrection, of a particular kind of joyfulness and courage, in a particular time and place.
 Wars and science play their part as I follow the lives of three men: Glen Edwards, Milburn Grant Apt, and Neil Armstrong.
 My childhood threads their stories, although this is less my memoir than my father’s, those halcyon years of the 1940s and 1950s, cloudscapes and rocket planes.
 I wrote this out of something that happened to me which I have long thought unusual but which I now see as common, manifested in many forms.

 See below for Chapter One

 My most recent nonfiction, Within Our Grasp: Childhood Malnutrition Worldwide and the Revolution Taking Place to End It, will be published by Pantheon this next April, 2021.
 The extended publication date has given me time to incorporate the global pandemic of 2020.
 A quarter of the world’s children are stunted physically and mentally due to a lack of food or nutrients.
 Within Our Grasp is about successful approaches to ending childhood malnutrition, with the emphasis that this is an environmental as well as a humanitarian concern.